-2.9 - Business combinations and goodwill
+2.8 Business combinations and goodwill

 The acquisition method of accounting is applied to all business combinations.
-The identifiable assets acquired, liabilities assumed, and equity instruments issued are measured at fair value on the acquisition date.
-Any contingent purchase price and acquired contingencies are recorded at fair value on the acquisition date and remeasured at each reporting date.
-Acquisition-related transaction costs and restructuring costs relating to the acquired business are expensed as incurred.
-Acquired in-process research and development ("IPR&D") is capitalized and recorded as an intangible asset on the acquisition date, subject to impairment testing until the research or development is completed or abandoned.
+The identifiable assets acquired, liabilities assumed, and equity instruments issued are measured at acquisition date fair value.
+Any contingent consideration is recorded at acquisition date fair value and remeasured at each reporting date.
+Acquisition-related transaction costs and restructuring costs related to the acquired business are expensed as incurred.
+Acquired in-process research and development ("IPR&D") is capitalized and recorded as an intangible asset at acquisition date, subject to impairment testing until the research or development is completed.
 The excess of the consideration transferred over the acquisition-date fair value of the identifiable assets acquired and liabilities assumed, net of related deferred tax impacts, is recorded as goodwill.
 In case of a bargain purchase, the Company reassesses whether it has correctly identified all of the assets acquired and all of the liabilities assumed, the noncontrolling interest in the acquiree, if any, the Company's previously held equity interest in the acquiree, if any, and the consideration transferred.
 If after this review, a bargain purchase is still indicated, it is recognized in earnings attributable to parent company stockholders.
-The purchase of additional interests in a partially owned subsidiary is treated as an equity transaction as well as all transactions concerning the sale of subsidiary stock or the issuance of stock by the partially owned subsidiary, as long as there is no change in control of the subsidiary.
-If as a consequence of selling subsidiary shares, the Company no longer controls the subsidiary, the Company recognizes a gain or loss in earnings.
+The purchase of additional interests in a partially owned subsidiary is treated as an equity transaction as well as all transactions concerning the sale of subsidiary stock or the issuance of stock by the partially owned subsidiary, assuming there is no change in control of the subsidiary.
+In the case of a sale of subsidiary shares, whereby the Company no longer maintains control of the subsidiary, the Company recognizes a gain or loss in earnings.

 Goodwill is carried at cost less accumulated impairment losses, if any.
-Goodwill is not amortized but is tested annually for impairment, or more frequently if indicators of impairment exist.
+Goodwill is not amortized but is tested for impairment at least annually, and more frequently whenever events or changes in circumstances indicate that the carrying amount of goodwill may not be recoverable.
 Goodwill subject to potential impairment is tested at the reporting unit level.
 The impairment test determines whether the fair value of each reporting unit under which goodwill is allocated is lower than the total carrying amount of relevant net assets allocated to such reporting unit, including its allocated goodwill.
-Before the adoption on January 1, 2020 of the new guidance which simplifies the accounting for goodwill impairment, the implied fair value of the reporting unit goodwill was compared to the carrying value of the goodwill and an impairment charge was recognized for any excess in the consolidated statements of income on the line "Impairment, restructuring charges and other related closure costs".
-With the adoption of the new guidance effective on January 1, 2020, this hypothetical purchase price allocation is not required and a goodwill impairment charge, if any, is recorded for the amount by which a reporting unit's carrying value exceeds its fair value.
+The Company records an impairment loss on goodwill when a reporting unit's carrying value exceeds its fair value.
 Significant management judgments and estimates are used in forecasting the future discounted cash flows associated with the reporting unit, including: the applicable industry's sales volume forecast and selling price evolution, the reporting unit's market penetration and its revenues evolution, the market acceptance of certain new technologies and products, the relevant cost structure, the discount rates applied using a weighted average cost of capital and the perpetuity rates used in calculating cash flow terminal values.

-2.10 - Intangible assets with definite useful lives
+2.9 Intangible assets with definite useful lives

-Intangible assets subject to amortization include the intangible assets purchased from third parties recorded at cost and intangible assets acquired in business combinations initially recorded at fair value.
+Intangible assets subject to amortization include intangible assets purchased from third parties recorded at cost and intangible assets acquired in business combinations initially recorded at fair value.
 Amortization begins when the intangible asset is available for its intended use.
-Amortization reflects the pattern in which the asset's economic benefits are consumed, which usually consists in applying the straight-line method to allocate the cost of the intangible assets over the estimated useful life.
+Amortization reflects the pattern in which the asset's economic benefits are consumed, which usually consists in applying the straight-line method to allocate the cost of the intangible assets over their estimated useful lives.